Skip to Main Content

 Members have the right to expect a certain level of service from their health care providers.
 Members are also responsible for cooperating with providers in obtaining health care services.
 Health Net developed member rights and responsibilities statements in accordance with the National Committee for Quality Assurance (NCQA) and the Centers for Medicare and Medicaid Services (CMS).
 These member rights and responsibilities apply to member's relationships with Health Net, and all participating providers responsible for member care.
 In addition to member rights and responsibilities, medical services must be provided in a culturally competent manner without regard to race, color, national origin, ancestry, religion, sex, marital status, sexual orientation, age, health status, physical or mental handicap, or disability.

-Health Net members are notified annually of their rights and responsibilities via the member's Evidence of Coverage (EOC) or Certificate of Insurance (COI).
-The actual statements of member rights and responsibilities may vary slightly from what is listed below.
+Health Net members are notified annually of their rights and responsibilities via the member's Evidence of Coverage (EOC) or Certificate of Insurance (COI) and are listed below for reference.
+The actual statements of member rights and responsibilities may vary slightly from what is included in the EOC or COI.
 Health Net members with questions regarding their rights and responsibilities should be directed to their specific member materials.

 Members have the right to:

-• Receive information about the organization, its services, its providers and member rights and responsibilities
+• Receive information about Health Net, its services, its providers and member rights and responsibilities.

-• Voice complaints or appeals about the organization or the care it provides
+• Voice complaints or appeals about the organization or the care it provides; and

 Members have the responsibility to:

-Understand their health problems and participate in developing mutually agreed-upon treatment goals to the degree possible
+• Be aware of their health problems and participate in developing mutually agreed-upon treatment goals to the degree possible; and